 When using these tools, consider including only “direct costs” of tuition, fees, room and board to show differences in what you will owe each college.
 Consider other “real costs” like books, travel and personal expenses separately, based on your best estimate or those provided by each college/university.

 After the FAFSA…

-Within a few days of submitting your FAFSA online, you will receive an email notification from the federal student aid processing center that your application was processed.
+Within a few days of submitting your FAFSA, you will receive an email notification from the federal student aid processing center that your application was processed.
 It will include a link to your Student Aid Report or “SAR”, which is a summary of your application.
 Review it carefully as it will tell you if there are any issues to follow up on.
 Feel free to contact the Office of Financial Aid if you have any questions.

 Accepting Your Financial Aid